AxdeKlerk/SLP/TESTING.md

 **Notes:**

 During testing I confirmed that invalid inputs (0, -5, 20, etc.) cannot be accepted.
 The basket automatically enforces a minimum of 1 and a maximum of 9 for all items.
 This prevents malicious or accidental misuse and ensures stable basket totals.

+#### Proceed to Payment Button Routing

+**User Story:**

+As a **user**, I want the **Proceed to Payment button on my profile page to take me directly to the checkout page** so that I can **complete payment for my selected order**.

+**What Was Tested:**

+I tested whether the *Proceed to Payment* button correctly redirected from the profile page to the checkout page.
+The expected outcome was that clicking the button would resolve the `payments:payment_checkout` URL and load the checkout view.

+**Acceptance Criteria:**

+- [x] The *Proceed to Payment* button on the profile page uses the correct namespaced URL (`payments:payment_checkout`).
+- [x] Clicking the button redirects to `/payments/checkout/`.
+- [x] The checkout page loads without errors.
+- [x] No `NoReverseMatch` errors appear in the server logs.

+**Tasks Completed:**

+- [x] Updated the template to use `{% url 'payments:payment_checkout' %}`.
+- [x] Restarted the server to ensure URL changes were picked up.
+- [x] Verified redirection worked by clicking the button in the browser.
+- [x] Checked server logs to confirm no routing errors occurred.

+**Notes:**

+The error was caused by omitting the `payments:` namespace in the template.
+Once corrected, *Django* resolved the URL properly, and the button redirected to the checkout page as expected.